-An extremely fine, fibrous mineral with excellent heat and chemical resistance and insulation properties.
+An extremely fine, fibrous mineral used widely as an industrial material for its excellent heat and chemical resistance and insulation properties.
 A large intake can increase the risk of diseases such as lung cancer.

 Award system for employees who devote themselves to the local community